mybest

 How to Store Ground Coffee After Opening

-Place It in a Sealable Container or Pack and Freeze It
+Place It in a Sealable Container or Bag and Freeze It

-Place It in a Sealable Container or Pack and Freeze It
+Place It in a Sealable Container or Bag and Freeze It

-As mentioned earlier, ground coffee deteriorates when exposed to oxygen in the air.
-Store it in a sealable canister or container after opening.
-We recommend drinking your ground coffee as quickly as possible, but if you can't finish it within a month, pack it in a sealed bag and freeze it to preserve it for longer.
+Ground coffee begins deteriorating when exposed to the oxygen in the air.
+To preserve its flavor, store it in a sealable canister or container after opening.
+We recommend drinking your ground coffee as quickly as possible.
+But if you can't finish it within a month, pack it in a sealed bag and freeze it to preserve it for longer.

 Top 5 Ground Coffee